Buying a Blender

 Blenders allow you to create a number of culinary delights in the comfort of your own kitchen.
 With just the press of a button, you can enjoy milkshakes, fruit juice blends and smoothies, as well as more complex recipes like salsa or pesto.
-As with most appliances, though, it's best to know what your needs are before you shop for a new blender.
-Learn more about the different types and special features available in the latest blender models.
+As with most appliances, though, it's best to know what your needs are before you shop for a new one.
+Learn more about the different types of blenders and special features available before making a choice.

-These traditional blenders sit on top of a counter or other flat surface.
-They typically have a separate jar and base.
+This traditional blender sits on top of a counter or other flat surface, and it typically has a separate jar and base.

-Immersion or handheld blenders have a long handle with a blade at the end that is used to blend ingredients in a cup, bowl or pot.
+A handheld immersion blender has a long handle with a blade at the end that is used to blend ingredients in a cup, bowl or pot.

-Soups and sauces: Immersion blenders can churn and mix soups during the heating process.
+- Ideal for soups and sauces - An immersion blender can churn and mix soups during the heating process.

 A personal blender can whip up smoothies and other blended drinks in servings that are the perfect size for one.